yiyi0411/python_app/README.md

 # statistics app
+## Introduction
-I use PyQ5 & PySide2 to build some app. <br>
+I use PyQ5 & PySide2 to build some app.<br>
 UI designed by QT designer.<br>
 In this repository we have
-* statistics & gallery app
+* Statistics & Gallery App
-* Paper  database
+* Paper  Database
+* Web Scraper API & Dashboard